raus0038/SimpleMail/README.md

 # Building

-If you choose to use `nodemon start` to run your server, any changes to the view files inside /views can be seen in your browser simply by typing in `rs` and then enter on the command line running the server.
+If you choose to use `nodemon start` to run your server, any changes to the application files (exceptions below) can be seen in your browser simply by typing in `rs` and then enter on the command line running the server.

 All css files within the `/public/stylesheets/modules` directory are concatenated together into a file `bundle.css`.